 If you want to see the content of other directories, type ls and then the directory’s path.
 For example, enter ls /home/username/Documents to view the content of Documents.

-cat is one of the most frequently used command in Linux.
-It is used to view the content of a file on the standard output (sdout).
+cat (short for concatenate) is one of the most frequently used commands in Linux.
+It is used to list the contents of a file on the standard output (sdout).
 To run this command, type cat followed by the file’s name and its extension.
 For instance: cat file.txt.

-Use the cp command to copy files from the present directory.
-For instance, the command cp scenery.jpg /home/username/Pictures would create a copy of scenery.jpg to the Pictures directory.
+Use the cp command to copy files from the current directory to a different directory.
+For instance, the command cp scenery.jpg /home/username/Pictures would create a copy of scenery.jpg (from your current directory) into the Pictures directory.

 The primary use of the mv command is to move files, although it can also be used to rename files.

-The arguments in this command are similar to the cp command.
+The arguments in mv are similar to the cp command.
 You need to type mv, the file’s name, and the destination’s directory.
 For example: mv file.txt /home/username/Documents.

-To rename files, the syntax is mv oldname.ext newname.ext
+To rename files, the Linux command is mv oldname.ext newname.ext

-Use mkdir command to make a new directory — like mkdir Music will create a new directory called Music.
+Use mkdir command to make a new directory — if you type mkdir Music it will create a directory called Music.

 If you need to delete a directory, use the rmdir command.
 However, rmdir only allows you to delete empty directories.

-The rm command is used to delete directories along with the contents within them.
+The rm command is used to delete directories and the contents within them.
 If you only want to delete the directory — as an alternative to rmdir — use rm -r.

-The touch command allows you to create blank new files through the command line.
+The touch command allows you to create a blank new file through the Linux command line.
 As an example, enter touch /home/username/Documents/Web.html to create an HTML file entitled Web under the Documents directory.

 You can use this command to locate a file, just like the search command in Windows.
 What’s more, using the -i argument along with this command will make it case-insensitive, so you can search for a file even if you don’t remember its exact name.

 To search for a file that contains two or more words, use an asterisk (*).
-For example, locate -i school*note command will search for any file that contains the word “school” and “note”, no matter if it is uppercase or lowercase.
+For example, locate -i school*note command will search for any file that contains the word “school” and “note”, whether it is uppercase or lowercase.

-Similar to the locate command, using find also searches for files.
+Similar to the locate command, using find also searches for files and directories.
 The difference is, you use the find command to locate files within a given directory.

 As an example, find /home/ -name notes.txt command will search for a file called notes.txt within the home directory and its subdirectories.

-Another command that is undoubtedly very useful for everyday use. grep lets you search through all the text through a given file.
+Another basic Linux command that is undoubtedly helpful for everyday use is grep.
+It lets you search through all the text in a given file.